AWARE-US: Preference-Aware Infeasibility Resolution in Tool-Calling Agents: Appendix

-I’m looking for a Lexus IS 250 sedan with an automatic transmission and rear-wheel drive, because I like that sporty-but-composed feel.
+\begin{personabox} \textbf{S1 (unique repair).} I’m looking for a Lexus IS 250 sedan with an automatic transmission and rear-wheel drive, because I like that sporty-but-composed feel.
 The model is my top priority—I really want an IS 250 and I’m not very willing to compromise on that.
 I also strongly prefer it to be Midsize, since that size feels like the perfect balance for me.
 I’m aiming for at least 21 city MPG, and I care about that, but I can be a bit flexible if the car is otherwise a great match.
-For fuel, I’d like regular unleaded, but I’m extremely flexible there and can easily compromise on it.
+For fuel, I’d like regular unleaded, but I’m extremely flexible there and can easily compromise on it. \end{personabox}

-I want a Mercedes-Benz sedan with an automatic transmission and rear-wheel drive, because I’m after that classic smooth luxury feel.
+\begin{personabox} \textbf{S3 (any repair).} I want a Mercedes-Benz sedan with an automatic transmission and rear-wheel drive, because I’m after that classic smooth luxury feel.
 The biggest must-haves for me are that it takes premium unleaded (required) and that it’s specifically an E-Class, since those are core to what I’m looking for and I’m not really willing to compromise on them.
 I’d strongly prefer it to be 2016 or newer, but I could bend a little if everything else is perfect.
-I’m aiming for at least 23 city MPG, though I’m flexible on that and can compromise if the driving experience and model match are right.
+I’m aiming for at least 23 city MPG, though I’m flexible on that and can compromise if the driving experience and model match are right. \end{personabox}

-I’m looking for a Buick sedan with an automatic transmission and front-wheel drive, and I’m really set on it being a Verano.
+\begin{personabox} \textbf{S2 (any repair).} I’m looking for a Buick sedan with an automatic transmission and front-wheel drive, and I’m really set on it being a Verano.
 The model matters most to me, so I’m not very willing to compromise on Verano specifically.
-I’d like it to run on premium unleaded (required), but I’m more flexible there and can compromise on fuel type if the Verano match is right.
+I’d like it to run on premium unleaded (required), but I’m more flexible there and can compromise on fuel type if the Verano match is right. \end{personabox}